Solvency Ratio Formula

 When a company is going through solvency issues this can be extremely stressful for the directors.

-Directors must be aware of fraudulent trading at all times.
+Directors must be aware of fraudulent or insolvent trading at all times.
 They must be careful not to take on debt with the knowledge that it’s not going to be paid.

 An insolvent company may have to appoint either a receiver and go into administration or a liquidator and go into liquidation.